bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 b. `[[Value]]` - Completion records can contain a value to store what data was returned.
 If value is not provided, it defaults to `undefined`.
 Ex - When we use `throw foo;`, it returns a completion record with `{ [[Type]]: 'throw',  [[Value]]: foo }`.

-⭐️ Return statements also return a completion record - where the return value is stored inside  and `[[Type]]` is 'return'`.
+⭐️ Return statements also crea a completion record - where `[[Value]]` stores the returned value  and `[[Type]]` is 'return'`.

 c. `[[Target]]` - This is a lesser used construct. continue and break statements can have a optional label - which can be used like `break foo;`.
 This label 'foo' is stored in the [[Target]] field.

 How does `break foo;` work?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTQxMDA2MzYsMTM2NjM4MDkxMCw1ND
+eyJoaXN0b3J5IjpbMTk3MzQ1MTQxNiwxMzY2MzgwOTEwLDU0OD
-gyNjI1OTYsLTEyMzY2MzY0NzEsMTIxMjIzODE3MSwtMTAwMTM1
+I2MjU5NiwtMTIzNjYzNjQ3MSwxMjEyMjM4MTcxLC0xMDAxMzU4
-ODY5MywtNTM0NTQ0NjMyXX0=
+NjkzLC01MzQ1NDQ2MzJdfQ==
 -->